Research Overview

 Attitude Transfer Effects in Impression Formation

-In this research on attitude transfer, I investigate how people’s attitude toward one stimulus (e.g., an individual group member) influences their implicit and explicit attitudes toward other stimuli that are related (e.g., others from the same group).
-The most general finding from my lab is that implicit attitudes toward group members readily generalize to others in the same group (via associative links), but that explicit attitudes do not generalize because people deliberately avoid using information about one group member to judge another group member (Ratliff & Nosek, 2008, Psychological Science; Ratliff & Nosek, 2011, Personality and Social Psychology Bulletin; Ratliff et al., 2012, Psychology & Marketing).
-I have also investigated the mechanisms, boundary conditions, and real world application of these attitude generalization effects (Chen & Ratliff, 2016, Social Psychological and Personality Science; Ratliff & Nosek, 2011, PSPB; Hawkins & Ratliff, 2015, Basic and Applied Social Psychology).
-Currently, I am working with my graduate students to explore: (a) individual difference moderators (e.g., political orientation, Social Dominance Orientation) of attitude transfer, and (b) the nature of the relationship between attitude transfer and stereotyping.
+My most longstanding line of research is on attitude transfer—the process by which evaluations of one stimulus (e.g., an individual group member) influence evaluations of other stimuli that are related (e.g., others from the same group).
+The most general finding from my lab is that evaluations of group members spontaneously generalize to others in the same group as assessed by indirect, behavioral measures of evaluations, but that self-reported attitudes do not generalize because people deliberately avoid using information about one group member to judge another group member (Ratliff & Nosek, 2008; Ratliff & Nosek, 2011; Ratliff et al., 2012).
+I also investigate the mechanisms, boundary conditions, and real-world applications of these attitude generalization effects (Chen & Ratliff, 2016; Ratliff & Nosek, 2011; Hawkins & Ratliff, 2015).
+Currently, I am exploring: (a) individual differences in attitude transfer, (b) the role of perceived group member similarity in attitude transfer, and (c) the influence of associative and propositional information on attitude transfer.
+I summarize this line of work in a forthcoming invited chapter (Ratliff, 2022) that will be published in the Handbook of Impression Formation (Balcetis & Moskowitz, eds.).

 Other Topics